Squirrel/Squirrel.Mac/README.md

 1. Add Squirrel.framework as a target dependency
 1. Link Squirrel.framework and add it to a Copy Files build phase which copies it into your Frameworks directory
-1. Ensure your application includes the [dependencies](#dependencies), Squirrel does not embed them.
+1. Ensure your application includes the [dependencies](#dependencies).
+Squirrel does not embed them itself.

 # Dependencies